 Standard 203(k) requires the use of a HUD approved HUD Consultant.
 The HUD Consultant must visit the site prior to the appraisal to ensure compliance with program requirements.
-A borrower may use a HUD Consultant on a Limited 203(k), it is not required and the cost may not be financed.
+A borrower may use a HUD Consultant on a Limited 203(k); however, it is not required.
+HUD Consultant fees may be financed on a Limited 203(k) for case numbers assigned on or after 11/4/2024.
+Note: While not an FHA requirement, Plaza reserves the right to require a HUD Consultant on a Limited 203(k) depending on the scope of the project.

-Utilities must be turned on for this site review to be completed or a minimum 15-20% contingency reserve will be required.

-- A written agreement must be obtained between the HUD Consultant and the Borrower that fully explains the services to be performed and the fees to be charged for each service.
+- Utilities must be turned on for this site review to be completed or a minimum 15-20% contingency reserve will be required. - A written agreement must be obtained between the HUD Consultant and the Borrower that fully explains the services to be performed and the fees to be charged for each service.
 The written agreement must disclose to the Borrower that any inspection performed by the Consultant is not a "Home Inspection," as detailed in the disclosure form HUD-92564-CN, For Your Protection Get a Home Inspection. - All HUD Consultants must be HUD approved.
 Refer to HUDs website for a list of approved HUD Consultants. - Prior to the appraisal, a HUD approved HUD Consultant must visit the site to ensure compliance with program requirements. - The HUD Consultant must also perform each inspection prior to the draw and prepare the Draw Request and Inspection form HUD-9746-A. - The HUD Consultant must also perform a final close out inspection.